open-policy-agent/opa/docs/content/plugins.md

 ---
 title: Plugins (Experimental)
-navtitle: Plugins
+navtitle: Extensions
-kind: documentation
+kind: operations
-weight: 15
+weight: 1
 ---

 OPA can be extended with custom built-in functions and plugins that